Menu Close

 Jewish education

-We run Navigating Judaism classes covering the basics of all aspects of Jewish tradition, culture and life.
+Our introductory Jewish education programme covers the basics of all aspects of Jewish tradition, culture and life.
 They are aimed at those encountering Judaism for the first time, returning to Judaism after a period of non-engagement, or with some knowledge of Judaism who want to deepen their understanding of the religion.

 Conversion